nspcc-dev/neofs-node/README.md

 # Supported platforms

-For now we only support GNU/Linux on amd64 CPUs with AVX/AVX2 instructions.
+Now, we only support GNU/Linux on amd64 CPUs with AVX/AVX2 instructions.
 More platforms will be officially supported after release `1.0`.

 The latest version of neofs-node works with neofs-contract